-On Day 5 of Cybersecurity awareness month, learn how to implement least privilege access using Azure AD administrative units and enhance security within Microsoft 365.
+On Day 5 of Cybersecurity awareness month, learn how to implement least privilege access using Entra ID administrative units and enhance security within Microsoft 365.
 Stay tuned for more blog posts in our M365 Cybersecurity blog series.

-In the ever-evolving landscape of cybersecurity, protecting sensitive data and systems has become a top priority.
+With the increasing complexity of cybersecurity challenges, protecting sensitive data and systems has become a top priority.
 One crucial aspect of this protection is the principle of least privilege (POLP).
 Microsoft 365 offers several tools and features to help organizations implement the least privilege access.
 Administrative units in Microsoft Entra ID (Azure AD) is a powerful feature that enables organizations to refine and manage access rights effectively, thereby strengthening security and reducing unnecessary permissions.

 As the world is increasingly interconnected, everyone shares the responsibility of securing cyber space.